 If an organization is suspended from Drury University for any reason, it may not re-register under a different name with the intention of functioning in the capacity of the suspended group.
 Disciplinary suspension for a student organization may be imposed for a period not to exceed five years.

-Each registered student organization is required to have at least three officers: a student leader, treasurer, and secretary; creating other officer positions is encouraged but not required.
+Each registered student organization is required to have at least three officers: a president, treasurer, and secretary; creating other officer positions is encouraged but not required.

-The student leader and treasurer must be currently enrolled full-time, undergraduate, day school students at Drury University (Springfield campus) and have a minimum of a 2.5 cumulative grade point average.
-The student leader and treasurer may not be the same person.
+The president and treasurer must be currently enrolled full-time, undergraduate, day school students at Drury University (Springfield campus) and have a minimum of a 2.5 cumulative grade point average.
+The president and treasurer may not be the same person.
+In addition, the president and secretary may not be the same person, nor may the treasurer and the secretary be the same person.

 All registered student organizations are required to have a campus advisor.
 The campus advisor must be a full-time employee of Drury University (Springfield campus).